mne-tools/mne-python/doc/pre_install.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-If you intend only to perform ERP, ERF, or other sensor-level analyses, :doc:`MNE-python <install_mne_python>` is all you need.
-If you prefer MATLAB over Python, probably all you need is :doc:`MNE-C <install_mne_c>` — the MNE MATLAB toolbox is distributed with it — although note that the MATLAB toolbox is less actively developed than the MNE-python module, and hence the MATLAB code is considerably less feature-complete.
+If you intend only to perform ERP, ERF, or other sensor-level analyses, :doc:`MNE-Python <install_mne_python>` is all you need.
+If you prefer MATLAB over Python, probably all you need is :doc:`MNE-C <install_mne_c>` — the MNE MATLAB toolbox is distributed with it — although note that the MATLAB toolbox is less actively developed than the MNE-Python module, and hence the MATLAB code is considerably less feature-complete.

 If you want to transform sensor recordings into estimates of localized brain